dotnet/aspnetcore/docs/Trimming.md

 This should update the `WarningSuppressions.xml` files associated with projects.

-⚠️ Note that the generated file sometimes messing up formatting for some compiler generated nested types and you may need to manually touch up these files on regenerating.
+⚠️ Note that the generated file sometimes messes up formatting for some compiler generated nested types and you may need to manually touch up these files on regenerating.
 The generated file uses braces `{...}` instead of angle brackets `<...>`:

 ```diff
 - LegacyRouteTableFactory.&lt;&gt;c.{Create}b__2_1(System.Reflection.Assembly)